TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 143/Psalms 143.6.md

 ---

-I spread forth my hands unto thee: My soul [thirsteth] after thee, as a weary land. {{Selah
+I spread forth my hands to you.
+My soul thirsts for you, like a parched land.
+Selah.